Black Creek (Florida): Water color and quality

 Black Creek is a blackwater stream.
 The streams in the Black Creek basin carry 30 to as much as 336 parts-per-million (ppm) of dissolved substances.
 The color of North Fork Black Creek water ranges as high as 240 (on a scale of 0–500) units on the Platinum-Cobalt scale.
 Hardness, pH, and particularly, color and iron content make the water from Black Creek objectionable to most users.

 Historical river port

 The Alachua Trail was an ancient Indian trail that ran from the Altamaha River in Georgia to south of the Alachua Prairie, a primary route from the Southeastern United States into north central Florida during the Second Spanish and Florida territorial periods.
 Another ancient trail branched from the Alachua Trail southwest of Kingsley Lake, passing south of the lake to Middleburg and Black Creek.
 The Black Creek route offered the settlers around the Alachua Prairie a shorter alternative to access water-borne commerce than the original route to the St. Mary's River.
 Steamboats plying the St. Johns River made regular stops at Black Creek in the 1830s and 1840s.

+In 1826, a military road was established between Coleraine, Georgia, on the St. Marys River and Tampa Bay.
+The road followed Black Creek Trail from its juncture with the Alachua Trail, crossing Black Creek where the North and South forks joined, and then proceeding to a juncture with the King's Road northeast of what is now Jacksonville.
+The town of Middleburg grew up where the road crossed Black Creek.
+During the Second Seminole War Fort Heileman was established there.
+Cotton and other agricultural produce from the Alachua Prairie area was carried over the Black Creek Trail to Middleburg, which became an important cotton-shipping port between the Second Seminole War and the Civil War.
+Middleburg eventually lost its monopoly on trade with the Alachua Prairie area.
+A wagon road was opened in the 1830s between Micanopy, on the south edge of the Alachua Prairie, and St. Augustine, crossing the St. Johns River via the Alachua Ferry.
+The Florida Railroad, starting from Fernandina, reached Alachua County in 1860, capturing the Cotton shipments that had previously gone to Middleburg.